 GPR Scanning used to locate rebar in a channel to prepare for a retrofit

-Penhall was contacted by Groundforce to provide concrete scanning and coring services for their project to retrofit the Gabbert Canyon Channel in Moorpark, CA. The Ventura County Watershed Protection had noticed that the channel was slowly collapsing and wanted to reinforce the channel.
+Groundforce contracted Penhall to provide concrete scanning and coring services for their project to retrofit the Gabbert Canyon Channel in Moorpark, CA. The Ventura County Watershed Protection had noticed that the channel was slowly collapsing and wanted to reinforce the channel.
 Two of our expert GPR Analysts scanned 210 locations for rebar in 1.5 days.
 Core drillers then came in and had to drill 7” cores and a 20° angle to install the soil nails.
-Work was done on a 300’ section for testing before deciding if the entire channel will be retrofitted.
+The analysts worked on a 300’ section for testing before deciding if the entire channel will be retrofitted.
 Groundforce seemed very pleased with the work that Penhall Technologies was able to provide and also in how fast and accurate we were in scanning the 210 locations.

 Floor scanning to locate rebar and conduit